📖 NEW — A New Page: a reading program for kids with dyslexia & struggling readers, ages 3–18 — from our team.Try the free reading check →

 "Can we please put that in writing?" — Said calmly, it changes everything.
 It turns a vague promise into an enforceable record, and it signals you know how this works.

-Want one of these tailored to your exact situation?
+Want a human to look at your exact situation?

-Tell us what's going on and we'll customize the right letter for your child, your school, and your state — for free.
+Tell us what's going on and we'll help you pick the right letter and tailor it for your child, your school, and your state — for free.
 No pressure, ever.

 Tell us about your child →